CISecurity/ControlsAssessmentSpecification/control-9/control-9.5.rst

 * M2 = List of application firewalls
 * M3 = List of endpoints covered by at least one application firewall
 * M4 = List of endpoints not covered by at least one application firewall
-* M5 = The number of critical endpoints (count of M1)
+* M5 = Count of critical endpoints (count of M1)
-* M6 = The number of application firewalls (count of M2)
+* M6 = Count of application firewalls (count of M2)
-* M7 = The number of endpoints covered by at least one application firewall (count of M3)
+* M7 = Count of endpoints covered by at least one application firewall (count of M3)
-* M8 = The number of endpoints not covered by at least one application firewall (count of M4)
+* M8 = Count of endpoints not covered by at least one application firewall (count of M4)

 Metrics
 -------